cx-language/cx/docs/book/introduction.md

 // C/C++
 void (*f)(int);

-// Delta
+// C*
 void(int) f;
 ```

 ## Simple and expressive language

 - Only structs instead of having both struct and class.
 - Only pointers instead of having both pointers and references.
-Note that Delta
+Note that C*
   pointers are not identical to C/C++ pointers.
 - Member access always uses `.`, never `->`.
 - Switch statement cases break automatically, avoids bugs caused by missing